saymrwulf/litex-boards/notes.md

-2016-10-21T02:25:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2016-10-21T19:20:00 - Refactor for clarity, might break a few tests though (litex-boards) 2016-10-21T08:41:00 - Minor doc updates: linking to article on quantization (litex-boards)
+2016-10-21T02:25:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2016-10-21T19:20:00 - Refactor for clarity, might break a few tests though (litex-boards) 2016-10-21T08:41:00 - Minor doc updates: linking to article on quantization (litex-boards) 2016-10-21T20:38:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)